kritii10/CryptoAnalytics/README.md

 - The Python script reads `price_history` from PostgreSQL
 - It converts dates into numbers
 - It trains a Linear Regression model
-- If Python execution is unavailable on the host, the backend falls back to a simple regression calculation in JavaScript
-- The API still returns the same historical data and prediction structure to the frontend

 ## Local Setup